Xiang-Pan/xiangpan/content/authors/admin/_index.md

 #   link: uploads/resume.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
-email: ""
+email: "xiangpan@nyu.edu"

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---

-I am a student researcher working on Robust NLP, advised by Prof. He He.
+I am currently a student researcher working on Robust NLP, advised by Prof. [He He](https://hhexiy.github.io/).
+Previously, I worked as an Research Assistant advised by Prof. [LEE Wee Sun](https://www.comp.nus.edu.sg/~leews/) at the Department of Computer Science, National University of Singapore.
+Before that, I obtained my Bachelor degree in computer science at Huazhong University of Science and Technology and received research training under the guidance of Prof. [Hong Huang](http://faculty.hust.edu.cn/honghuang/en/index/585141/list/index.htm).

+I am interested in understanding machine and human intelligence, especially in understanding and constructing robust models as well as better evaluation.

 <!-- Alice Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
 Her research interests include distributed robotics, mobile computing and programmable matter.
 She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.